BRANFORD ROTARY PANDEMIC RESPONSE HITS $86,000

 BRANFORD, CT - As the coronavirus swept into the state, the strains in Branford were everywhere.
 At Connecticut Hospice, frontline health workers needed protective equipment.
 The Branford Food Pantry was having trouble sourcing fresh food.
 Restaurants and small businesses across town were suffering due to closures, and the ranks of the unemployed swelled.

 Faced with this panoply of challenges, the Branford Rotary Club responded in force.
 The Club spent $5,000 to buy medical gowns for Hospice.
 For the Food Pantry, Rotary members sourced, bought, and delivered a truckload of fresh produce.
-And as the needs in town grew, Rotary launched the ambitious HELP OUT – TAKE OUT program, which supports both local restaurants and those who’ve lost work due to the pandemic.
+As the needs in town grew, Rotary launched the ambitious HELP OUT – TAKE OUT program, which supports both local restaurants and those who’ve lost work due to the pandemic.
+And in August, Rotary held its first annual BRAFFLE - Branford Rotary's Outrageous Restaurant Raffle - which alone raised $40,000 for the community.

-“What Rotary has done for Branford has been amazing,” said John Sousoulas, owner of the Parthenon Diner Restaurant, one of the 33 family-owned restaurants involved in HELP OUT – TAKE OUT.
+“What Rotary has done for Branford has been amazing,” said John Sousoulas, owner of the Parthenon Diner Restaurant, one of the 34 family-owned restaurants involved in HELP OUT – TAKE OUT and the first annual BRAFFLE.
 “This is a group of volunteers, remember.
 That they could organize the way they do, and help the way they do, is above and beyond.”

 “Branford Rotary’s compassion, and strong commitment to take action, define the character of the organization,” said Branford First Selectman Jamie Cosgrove.
 “The time, effort, and financial support Rotary provides improves our quality of life and builds a greater sense of community pride.”